OASarumi/RNAIntel/README.md

 #### Hardware Requirements
 RNAIntels requires a  functional computer system with a minimum of 4g RAM for efficient encoding of the RNA-seq data

 #### OS Requirements
+RNAIntels meet the software portability requirements.
+The software is not platform dependent and can run on Windows, Linux and Unix operating systems.
+The software has been tested on Windows 10 and Unix operating systems

 ## Dependancies